What is MonkeyPox - Its Symptoms, Causes, Diagnosis, and Treatment Options?

 Monkeypox is a rare viral disease that is similar to smallpox but generally less severe.
 Monkeypox treatment primarily focuses on supportive care to alleviate monkeypox symptoms and help the patient recover.

 Here are some general guidelines for managing monkeypox virus infection:

 - Isolation and Infection Control: Infected individuals should be isolated for monkeypox prevention and to stop the spread of the virus to others.
 Healthcare workers should use appropriate infection control measures, including wearing gloves, masks, gowns, and goggles, when caring for infected patients.

 - Pain and Fever Management: Over-the-counter pain relievers like paracetamol can be used to manage fever and discomfort.
-Get the best quality medications from the leading drugstore in your area.
+Get the best quality medications from the leading drug store in Houston.